Skip to main content

 DON’T:

-• Keep insufficient safety stock – you will risk being unable to fulfill orders, which could result in lost sales and customer turnover.
+• Keep insufficient safety stock.
+You will risk being unable to fulfill orders, which could result in lost sales and customer turnover.

-How to calculate Safety Stock?
+How to calculate safety stock?

-Two simple formulas
+Two simple safety stock formulas

 For both of these simple formulas, you’ll need to know the: